This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Under the current US Administration, we’re seeing that settlement is again possible, leading to an increase in strategic deals that might not have moved forwards before, but with the possibility of a settlement, investors are more confident that perhaps with a partial divestiture or limited remedy, that will make the transaction still valuable and meaningful.

-Finally in the tech space, the current DOJ and FTC continue to be focused on customer data, and how it is used, in a combined company post transaction.
+Finally in the tech space, the current Department of Justice and Federal Trade Commission continue to be focused on customer data, and how it is used, in a combined company post transaction.
 In the last six months, we’ve seen some innovative behavioural remedies that were allowed and used to allow a transaction to continue.
 This is of particular interest to those in the tech industry, where the acquisition and accumulation of customer data has increasingly become an issue, and more transactions are allowed to proceed with those remedies.

 Subscribe to our Connections insights Sign-up now